-The World Cup may be a few years away, but for soccer fans, the countdown is already on.
-Here at Roadtrips, we know just how exciting it is to be watching those matches live from the stands, and we just can’t wait to get to Qatar with our guests and experience the next World Cup.
+The World Cup countdown is on.
+Here at Roadtrips, we know just how exciting it is to be in the World Cup host country.
+We can’t wait to get to Qatar with our guests and experience the incredible atmosphere.

 If you don’t know much about the event, or you just want to brush up on your World Cup facts, check out our ultimate guide below.

 The World Cup is an international soccer tournament contested by senior men’s national teams from various countries.
 It is one of the most popular international sporting competitions and over 3 billion people tuned in to watch the 2014 tournament.

 Fans travel from all over the world to follow their favorite teams as they compete against some of the most talented players in soccer.